 Suppose you want to enjoy something a little wild and energetic.
 In that case, you can try white-water rafting within the canyon, or you can simply wander around the many archaeological sites, including Roman bridges from back in the day.
 You can camp here, hike, and simply enjoy the chilled-out vibe.

 Altinbesik Cave National Park

 Altinbesik Cave National Park is home to the 3rd largest underground water cave in the world.
 However, it’s known for far more than that.
-You’ll find countless indigenous trees, flora and fauna, and plenty of wildlife, including wild goats, foxes, wolves, and wild boar.
+You’ll find countless indigenous trees, flora and fauna, and plenty of wildlife, including wild goats, foxes, wolves, and wild boars.

-The cave itself is obviously the highlight, and when you enter, the first 200 meters is always submerged underwater.
+The cave itself is obviously the highlight, and when you enter, the first 200 meters is permanently submerged underwater.
 From there, you head down to a steep section which is arguably the most beautiful part, covered in white travertine.
 The top section is always dry, but the rest is often wet, and you’ll find large ponds dotted around.
 As a result of the water, the cave is quite humid and never really dips below 16 C.

 The park is located in a small village called Urunlu Village, which is downright beautiful in its own right.
 You’ll find many trips that head to the caves, but you can drive from Antalya, which will take you around 2.5 hours.

 If you’re a fan of soaring mountains and the fantastic scenery that goes along with it, you simply have to head to Termessos National Park.
 Located around 34km away from the Old Town of Antalya, this park is located right at the bottom of the imposing Taurus Mountains.